GrahamDumpleton/mod_wsgi/docs/user-guides/mod-wsgi-python-module.rst

 Metrics
 -------

+``start_recording_metrics()``
+   Enable per-request metrics accounting and seed the per-reader baselines so subsequent calls to ``request_metrics()`` and ``process_metrics()`` return data.
+Idempotent; safe to call unconditionally at application import time.
+When external telemetry reporting is enabled (the ``WSGITelemetry`` directive), the external reporter is the canonical metrics consumer and this call has no observable effect from the Python API: the two accessors below still return ``None`` to signal the configured mode.
+Without an explicit call to this function, both accessors return ``None`` even when telemetry is off.

 ``request_metrics()``
-   Return a dict of timing and resource counters for the current in-flight request.
+   Return a dict of timing and resource counters for the sample interval since the last call.
 Useful for emitting per-request observability data from the application.
+Returns ``None`` if ``start_recording_metrics()`` has not been called or if external telemetry reporting is enabled.

 ``process_metrics()``
    Return a dict of process-level aggregates: served-request count, request busy time, current and peak resident memory, CPU user and system time, current active-request count, and similar counters covering the lifetime of the process.
+Returns ``None`` under the same conditions as ``request_metrics()``.

 ``server_metrics()``
    Return a dict reflecting the Apache scoreboard view of the